-6. Additional testing may be required for students, who based upon placement test scores, are placed into Mastering Mathematics.
+6. Additional testing may be required for students, who based upon placement test scores, are placed into Mastering Mathematics and/or Mastering Reading.

 7. It is the discretion of the Dean of Admissions and/or the Vice President of Student Services to grant or deny further retesting attempts or testing exemptions.